Saif-rathod/HealthCarePlus/README.md

 ## <a name="features">🔋 Features</a>

-👉 **Register as a Patient**: Users can sign up and create a personal profile as a patient.
+👉 **Register as a Patient**: Users can sign up and create a personal profile as an amazing patient.

 👉 **Book a New Appointment with Doctor**: Patients can schedule appointments with doctors at their convenience and can book multiple appointments.